Codeception/codeception.github.com/docs/AdvancedUsage.md

 Depending on the environment, you may choose which tests are to be executed.
 For example, you might need some tests to be executed in Firefox only, and some tests in Chrome only.

-The desired environments can be specified with the `Env` attribute for tests in Test and Cest formats:
+The desired environments can be specified with the `Env` attribute:

 ```php
 <?php